UK challenger banks: who’s who (and what’s their tech)

 UK-based neobank Gravity is still seeking authorisation to serve SMEs with lending, credit card and deposit services.

-In August 2019, the company chose Finastra to power its core banking system, Fusion Essence, which is built on Microsoft’s Azure cloud platform.
+In August 2019, the company chose Finastra’s core banking system, Fusion Essence, which is built on Microsoft’s Azure cloud platform.

-Gravity chairman, Tim Brooke, seems to have set the bank’s sights on SMEs who feel under-served by major banks, instead offering them an agile platform clear of bureaucracy which can offer them micro-level support.
+Gravity chairman, Tim Brooke, has set the bank’s sights on SMEs who feel under-served by major banks, instead offering them an agile platform clear of bureaucracy which can offer them micro-level support.

 Griffin is is a new wholesale (“infrastructure”) challenger bank, founded in London in 2017 and gearing up for launch in summer 2020.